Bottle Ovens and Bottle Kilns

 By July 1963 all bottle ovens and kilns were redundant, although just a few were used (illegally) after the deadline.
 The skills of the people who used them were redundant too.
 Their skills faded away.
 The rush to demolish, encouraged by the local council, began in earnest.

-In 2023 47 precious examples remain standing complete with their bottle-shaped chimney.
-An additional three examples are mere remnants and have lost their chimney.
+47 precious examples remain standing complete with their bottle-shaped chimney.
+An additional 2 examples are mere remnants and have lost their chimney.
+UPDATE: September 2025.
+The small decorator's muffle kiln which stood on the site of the Falcon Pottery in Town Road Hanley, was demolished on 16th September 2025.

 Interestingly, throughout the whole of the UK, fewer than 100 pottery oven and kiln structures remain.
 More details here>